fortify/sample-parser/README.md

 ## Java plugin API
 - All types of plugins are developed against plugin-api (current version is plugin-api-1.0.1.jar)
-- Plugin API version 1.0 supports only Parser Plugin (`com.fortify.plugin.spi.ParserPlugin`) type of plugin.
+- Plugin API version 1.0 supports only parser plugins (`com.fortify.plugin.spi.ParserPlugin`).
-- The SPI a plugin can implement is in package `com.fortify.plugin.spi` of plugin-api library
+- The SPI that a plugin can implement is in package `com.fortify.plugin.spi` of plugin-api library
-- The API a plugin can use is in `com.fortify.plugin.api` of plugin-api library
+- The API that a plugin can use is in `com.fortify.plugin.api` of plugin-api library
 - Sample parser plugin implements `com.fortify.plugin.spi.ParserPlugin`

 ## Plugin requirements
 - Plugin has to be a single Java library (JAR)
 - All plugin dependencies have to be extracted and packed inside Plugin JAR as individual classes.
-Including other JARs inside plugin JAR file is not supported
+Software Security Center (SSC) does not support the inclusion of other JARs inside of the plugin JAR file.
-- Plugin has to implement one and only one of service provider interfaces in plugin-api/com.fortify.plugin.spi
+- The plugin must implement one, and only one, service provider interface in plugin-api/com.fortify.plugin.spi.
-  - Plugin has to declare SPI implementation in `META-INF/services` for parser plugin implementation it would be a `com.fortify.plugin.spi.ParserPlugin` file containing declaration of class which implements `com.fortify.plugin.spi.ParserPlugin` interface
+  - The plugin must declare SPI implementation in `META-INF/services`.
+For parser plugin implementation, it would be a `com.fortify.plugin.spi.ParserPlugin` file containing declaration of a class that implements the `com.fortify.plugin.spi.ParserPlugin` interface.
-- Plugin JAR has to contain plugin.xml manifest in root of JAR.
-See the description of the plugin manifest attributes below
+- Plugin JAR must contain the plugin.xml manifest in root of the JAR file.
+See the description of the plugin manifest attributes below.

 ## Plugin Metadata Specification
 The [plugin metadata specification](https://github.com/FortifySaTPublish/plugin-api/blob/master/src/main/resources/schema/pluginmanifest-1.0.xsd "Plugin manifest XSD") defines the acceptable plugin metadata in a plugin jar.
-The plugin metadata specification is enforced by the plugin framework when new plugins are installed.
-The enforcement of the specification is an implementation detail of the plugin framework and can differ for different plugin types - however, currently for parser plugins, it is mainly enforced using a plugin manifest XML file (see below) but can also include additional validations implemented in code.
+When new plugins are installed, the plugin framework enforces the plugin metadata specification.
+The enforcement of the specification is an implementation detail of the plugin framework and can differ for different plugin types.
+However, for parser plugins, the specification is mainly enforced using a plugin manifest XML file (see the Plugin manifest file description below), but can also include additional validations implemented in code.

 ## Plugin manifest file description
-- Plugin manifest is an xml file whose name has to be "plugin.xml".
-Plugins that do not contain this file in the root of plugin jar file cannot be installed in SSC
+- The plugin manifest is an XML file named plugin.xml.
+You cannot install a plugin in SSC if the plugin does not contain the plugin.xml file in the root of the plugin JAR.
-- plugin.xml schema is provided by [plugin manifest XSD](https://github.com/FortifySaTPublish/plugin-api/blob/master/src/main/resources/schema "Plugin manifest XSD")
+- The [plugin manifest XSD](https://github.com/FortifySaTPublish/plugin-api/blob/master/src/main/resources/schema "Plugin manifest XSD") provides the - plugin.xml schema.
-- Description of the attributes that can be defined in the plugin.xml: (The constraints listed for the various fields are meant to give a general idea of acceptable values and are not exhaustive.
-For the authoritative reference, consult the `pluginmanifest XSD` from the release that your plugin needs to be compatible with.)
+- Description of the attributes that can be defined in the plugin.xml: (The constraints listed for the various fields are meant to give a general idea of acceptable values.
+The list is not exhaustive.
+For the authoritative reference, consult the `pluginmanifest XSD` for the release with which your plugin is compatible.)
   - __Plugin id (id):__ unique plugin identifier defined by the plugin developer.
-It must satisfy a few properties - Uniqueness, Stability over time,  Compactness, and Readability (for logging/debugging purposes).
-We recommend that it be constructed in the following way: `(your domain name in reverse) + separator + (meaningful name such as build artifactID)`.
-Do not include any version information - that is specified separately below.
+The indentifier must be unique, stable over time,  compact, and readable (for logging/debugging purposes).
+Fortify recommends that you construct the plugin identifier in the following way: `(your domain name in reverse) + separator + (meaningful name, such as build artifactID)`.
+Do not include version information.
+That is specified separately below.
     Mandatory.
 Max length: 80 chars.

-    Example of plugin ID definition:
+    Example plugin ID definition:
     ```
     id="com.example.parser.SampleParser"
     ```
-  - __Plugin API version (api-version):__ plugin API version that was used to develop the plugin.
-Plugin framework uses this value to check if the deployed plugin is compatible with plugin API supported in current plugin framework.
-If api version defined in plugin manifest is not supported by plugin framework, plugin installation will be rejected.
+  - __Plugin API version (api-version):__ plugin API version used to develop the plugin.
+The plugin framework uses this value to determine whether the deployed plugin is compatible with plugin API supported in current plugin framework.
+If the API version defined in the plugin manifest is not supported by plugin framework, the plugin installation will fail.
     Mandatory.
 Max length is 8 chars.
-Format: dot separated numbers.
+Format: dot-separated numbers

-    Example of plugin API version definition:
+    Example plugin API version definition:
     ```
     api-version="1.0"
     ```
-  - __Plugin info (plugin-info):__ section contains generic attributes valid for all types of the plugins supported by SSC.
+  - __Plugin info (plugin-info):__ section contains generic attributes valid for all the plugin types that SSC supports.
-    - __Plugin name (name):__ meaningful name of the plugins that will be displayed in SSC UI and help users to identify the plugin.
+    - __Plugin name (name):__ meaningful name of the plugins to be displayed in the SSC UI.
+The name should help users to identify the plugin.
       Mandatory.
 Max length: 40 chars.
-Allowed symbols: letters, space, hyphen, dot.
+Allowed symbols: letters, space, hyphen, and dot.

-      Example of plugin name definition:
+      Example lugin name definition:
       ```
       <name>Sample parser plugin</name>
       ```
     - __Plugin version (version):__ version of the plugin.
-SSC performs plugin package validation using this value when plugin is installed and forbids installation of older versions of the plugin if newer version of the same plugin is already installed in SSC.
+SSC uses this value to validate the plugin package when a plugin is installed.
+SSC prevents plugin installation if a newer version of that plugin is already installed in SSC.
 This check helps avoid certain human errors when installing/managing plugins.
       Mandatory.
 Max length: 25 chars.
-Format: dot separated numbers.
+Format: dot-separated numbers.

-      Example of plugin version definition:
+      Example plugin version definition:
       ```
       <version>10.5</version>
       ```
-    - __Plugin data version (data-version):__ This attribute helps SSC to understand if new version of the plugin produces data in the same format as previous version of the plugin.
-This is very important attribute used by SSC quite intensively and plugin developers should set value of this attribute very carefully.
+    - __Plugin data version (data-version):__ This attribute helps SSC determine whether a new version of the plugin produces data in the same format as the previous plugin version.
+This is an important attribute that SSC uses heavily.
+Plugin developers must set value for this attribute very carefully.

-      Value of this attribute must be changed in the new plugin version only if plugin output data format was changed and output data produced by new version of the plugin is not compatible with data produced by older version of the plugin.
+      The value of this attribute must be changed in the new plugin version only if the plugin output data format was changed and the output data that the new plugin version produces is incompatible with the data that the older version produced.
       For example, parser plugin version 1.0 produces vulnerability with only 1 String attribute.
-Next version of this plugin (2.0) produces vulnerabilities that have 5 attributes.
-It means that vulnerabilities produced by these 2 versions of the plugin cannot be compared with each other and data versions of the plugins must be different.
+The next version (2.0) produces vulnerabilities that have five attributes.
+The vulnerabilities that these two versions produce cannot be compared with each other, and data versions of the plugins must be different.
-      In addition, data version of the plugin must be changed if vulnerability view template definition was updated (see details about vulnerability view template below).
+      In addition, you must change the data version of the plugin if the vulnerability view template definition was updated.
+(See details about vulnerability view template below.)
-      If new version of the plugin produces output data in exactly the same way as previous version of the plugin, data versions must be the same for both plugins.
+      If a new plugin version produces output data in exactly the same way as the previous version, the data versions must be the same for both plugins.
       SSC has a strict limitation about installing plugins with lower data version if the same plugin with higher data version is already installed in SSC.
-      The general rule about setting this value should be this: if no changes in output data format, plugin data version must not be changed.
-In case any changes in output data format data version must be increased.
+      The general rule for setting this value is this: If the output data format has not changed, then you must not change the plugin data version.
+If the output data format changes, you must increase the data version.
       Mandatory.
-Data version value must be valid integer number between 1 and Java max integer value.
+Data version value must be a valid integer between 1 and the Java max integer value.
-      Example of plugin data version definition
+      Example plugin data version definition:
       ```
       <data-version>1</data-version>
       ```